d1urno/nuxt-image-extractor/README.md

     	// (Optional) Dir where downloaded images will be stored
     	path: '/_images',

-    	// (Optional) Number of characters added at the end of the image url
-    	tokenLength: 0,

     	// (Optional) Array containing image formats
     	extensions: ['jpg', 'jpeg', 'gif', 'png', 'webp', 'svg'], }